Looking for an associate or second photographer?

 What camera do you use?
 Do you have back ups?
 Insurance?

-I shoot with 2 Canon 5D3's and I use the dual card slots in each to keep the photos safe.
+I recently upgraded to the Canon R6 and I have 2 Canon 5D3's as back up.
+I use the dual card slots in each to keep the photos safe.
 I own 35 1.8, 85 1.8, 135 2.0, and 24-70ii lenses.
 I have 4 flashes, several light stands, about a million flash triggers and receivers...you get the idea.
 I have a million dollar business and liability insurance policy.

 Can you photograph full-figured, ethnic, or LGBT couples well?